SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 To gain a better understanding of .NET configuration services you are encouraged to read the [ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) documentation.
 Note that while the documentation link suggests this service is tied to ASP.NET Core, you will find that it is not, and in fact can be used in many different application types, including Console, ASP.NET 4.x., UWP, etc.

-Steeltoe Configuration services adds two additional providers to the above list:
+Steeltoe adds two additional configuration providers to the above list:

 * Cloud Foundry
 * Spring Cloud Config Server